 Team expertise: CrewAI and AutoGen require less ML/agent experience.
 LangChain and LangGraph assume engineering comfort with abstraction layers.

-Integration requirements: LangChain has the largest ecosystem of integrations (1,800+ as of early 2026).
+Integration requirements: LangChain has a broad integration ecosystem.
 LlamaIndex excels at data connectors.
-AutoGen focuses on LLM providers.
+AutoGen focuses on LLM providers and multi-agent coordination patterns.

 Production requirements: LangGraph and LangChain provide better observability tools.
 CrewAI prioritizes ease of deployment over debugging depth.